jesusgollonet/ofxGifEncoder/README.md

 	gifEncoder.save("test.gif");

-the saving is now threaded, so it won't block your app.
-If you want to do something when saving is finished, you can subscribe to the event OFX_GIF_SAVE_FINISHED
+If you want to do something when saving is finished, you can subscribe to the event OFX_GIF_SAVE_FINISHED *

 	ofAddListener(ofxGifEncoder::OFX_GIF_SAVE_FINISHED, this, &testApp::onGifSaved);
 	...